MelissaPabst/SavvyDAPython/Week3/Class2.md

 #### Missing Data - How do we handle it?

+We will be exploring various ways of handling missing data.
+There are plenty of methods for you to use depending on your data set.
+Each data set will be unique and have its own challenges, but we will provide you with several examples.

 Recall that summary statistics excludes missing data in calculations.
 Pandas represents missing data with "NaN" (Not a Number), which is referred to in the field as a "**sentinel**" value that is easily detected in queries.
+But how do we go about detecting missing data in our data set?

 ```
 >>> cities = pd.Series(['NYC', 'STL', np.nan, 'CHI', 'SFO'])